Foresight Institute Public Policy

 Strategies for the Reduction of Catastrophic and Existential Risks

 Foresight Institute presented its research on the reduction of catastrophic and existential risks at the First Colloquium on Catastrophic and Existential Risk, held by the B. John Garrick Institute for the Risk Sciences at the UCLA Luskin Convention Center, March 27-29, 2017.
-The paper, entitled Cyber, Nano, and AGI Risks: Decentralized Approaches to Reducing Risks, authored by Christine Peterson, Mark S. Miller, and Allison Duettmann, all Foresight Insitute, is published in the Conference Proceedings.
+The paper, entitled Cyber, Nano, and AGI Risks: Decentralized Approaches to Reducing Risks, authored by Christine Peterson, Mark S. Miller, and Allison Duettmann, all Foresight Insitute, is published in the Conference Proceedings and at Google AI Research.

 Policy White Papers